aditya43/aws/README.md

         - Editing templates in a YAML file.
         - Using the AWS CLI (Command Line Interface) to create and deploy templates.
         - **This is the recommended way if you want to fully automate the flow.**

+### CloudFormation - Template - Resources
+- They are **MANDATORY**.
+- `Resources` are the core of your `CloudFormation` template.
+- They represent the different AWS Components that will be created and configured.
+- `Resources` are declared and can reference each other.
+- AWS figures out creation, updation and deletion of resources in right order for us.
+- There are over 224 types of AWS resources.
+- `Resource Identifiers` has the following form:
+    ```
+    AWS::aws-product-name::data-type-name
+    ```
+- **FAQ:**
+    * Can I create a dynamic amount of resources?
+        - **No, You can't!** Everything in the `CloudFormation Template` has to be declared.
+You can't perform dynamic code generation there.
+    * Is every AWS Service supported?
+        - **Almost!** Only a select few niches are not there yet.
+        - You can work around that using `AWS Lambda Custom Resources`.